sameersaini/aws-learning/AWS_Certified_Developer_Associate/README.md

 #### Exercise 21: Working with redis in AWS Elastic Cache from AWS js SDK.

-1. Set up.
-Cloud 9 development environment and install the redis npm package.
+1. Set up Cloud 9 development environment and install the redis npm package.
 2. Create a new security group and select inward traffic at port 6379 from source security group of the cloud9 env.
 3. Create a new subnet group in the elastic cache dashboard.
 4. Launch and Elastic cache cluster based on redis in the created security group and subnet group.